PromQL Query¶

 Time Explanation

-For instant queries (Instant Query), it is based on instant vector logic, and only uses an end time (endtime) timestamp when querying.
-To adapt to various use cases of TrueWatch, the query engine intelligently processes the received data:
+For instant queries (Instant Query), it is based on the instant vector logic, and only uses an end time (endtime) timestamp when querying.
+To accommodate various use cases of TrueWatch, the query engine intelligently processes the received data:

 -

-If identified as an instant query, the engine uses the end time of the time range (timerange) as the final query timestamp.
+If recognized as an instant query, the engine uses the end time of the time range (timerange) as the final query timestamp.

 -